"""The core state representation.

 (n_atoms,)

-batch_mask (torch.Tensor): Boolean mask for batches to include with shape
+system_mask (torch.Tensor): Boolean mask for systems to include with shape

 Returns:

-dict: Dictionary of filtered attributes with appropriate handling for each scope
+dict: Filtered attributes with appropriate handling for each scope

 """